robshape/dotfiles/CHEATSHEET.md

 # Cheatsheet

 My favorite keyboard shortcuts and commands when using Vim.
+Custom ones are inspired by Visual Studio Code and VSCodeVim.

 ## Vim